The BG Language Creation Guide

 • We eat seeds and xx (Fill in the name of a vegetable here).

-• We swim a lot but we do not drink the river water.
+• We swim a lot, but we do not drink the water because fish swim in it.

 Where would you like to go??